HarshithBolar/visual_reddit/README.md

 Visual Reddit fetches images from Reddit and displays them in a grid like format stripping off all the additional noise.
 Clicking on the image will take you to the corresponding Reddit post.
 The first screenshot shows images from the subreddit [/r/Wallpapers](https://www.reddit.com/r/wallpapers/) and the second image a search result for the keyword 'sunset'.

 Visual Reddit is written in Python and uses [Django](https://www.djangoproject.com/) as the backend.
-It uses [Redis](https://redis.io/) for caching images/image links, [Redis Queues](https://python-rq.org/) for running background tasks and [Pillow](https://pillow.readthedocs.io/en/stable/) for server side resizing.
+It uses [PRAW](https://github.com/praw-dev/praw) for communicating with Reddit, [Redis](https://redis.io/) for caching images/image links, [Redis Queues](https://python-rq.org/) for running background tasks and [Pillow](https://pillow.readthedocs.io/en/stable/) for server side resizing.

 Installation
 ------------